Are you ready for some thrift store decor encouragement? This month’s “Thrifting with the Gals” round-up is stockpiled with summer treasures.

 A Few Days in Vermont

 We were able to get back to our home in Vermont for the Fourth of July weekend.
-It was really very nice to be able to escape the busy tourist weekend here in Coastal Maine, honestly.
+Honestly, It was very nice to escape the busy tourist weekend here in Coastal Maine.

 While down at The Vintage Soul fluffing up my vintage booth I spied these 4 Blue Dishes on the 4th of July.
 They matched so well with our Backyard Conversation Set and Fire Pit Patio Reveal.